Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 - The Heat have been underdogs in 23 games this season and have come away with the win seven times (30.4%) in those contests.

-- Miami has not entered a game this season with longer moneyline odds than +325.
+- This season, Miami has won one of its five games when it is the underdog by at least +200 on the moneyline.

-- The moneyline set for this matchup implies Miami has a 23.5% chance of walking away with the win.
+- The moneyline set for this matchup implies Miami has a 33.3% chance of coming away with a victory in the contest.

 Heat vs. Bucks Over/Under Stats (Regular Season)